CoreyGumbs/Portfolio/README.md

         1. _Git checkout “[branchname]”_
     4. **To create branch:**
         1. See following section

 2. Contributors must create local branches using the following format:
-    +  All branches should have the following naming convention:
+    1. All branches should have the following naming convention:
-        +  File directory -contribution/fix title – version IE: CSS –layout-width-fix– V1 or CSS–All-Link-Hover-Effect- V1.2
+        1. File directory -contribution/fix title – version IE: CSS –layout-width-fix– V1 or CSS–All-Link-Hover-Effect- V1.2
-    +  Create branch:
+    2. Create branch:
-        +  Git Checkout –b Branch Name (please follow proper naming conventions as described on this document)
+        1. Git Checkout –b Branch Name (please follow proper naming conventions as described on this document)
-        + To push to branch see section 3 of Branch Formatting
+        2. To push to branch see section 3 of Branch Formatting
 3. Add and Commit all file changes/contributions to new branch:
-a.
-To add all files:
+    1. To add all files:
-i.
-Git add .
+        1. Git add .
-b.
-To add a particular/individual file:
+    2. To add a particular/individual file:
-i.
-Git add [file]
+        1. Git add [file]
-c.
-Commit changes to branch:
+    3. Commit changes to branch:
-i.
-Git commit –m “give detailed description of changes/contribution/additions”   (IE: Git commit –m “fixed site layout width error when on tablet screen resolution”)
+        1. Git commit –m “give detailed description of changes/contribution/additions”   (IE: Git commit –m “fixed site layout width error when on tablet screen resolution”)

 4. Push committed files to branch:
 a.
 Git push origin  [branch]
 b.
 Git status to ensure there are no conflicts